Requirements and considerations for installing Space

 What follows is the way to configure the server to force encrypted connections with DB clients (see pictures below):

-1. In SQL Server Configuration Manager, expand SQL Server Network Configuration, right-click Protocols for {{server_instance}}, and then select Properties.
+- In SQL Server Configuration Manager, expand SQL Server Network Configuration, right-click Protocols for

-2. In the Protocols for {{instance_name}} Properties dialog box, on the Certificate tab, select the desired certificate from the drop-down for the Certificate box, and then click OK.
+Properties dialog box, on the Certificate tab, select the desired certificate from the drop-down for the Certificate box, and then click OK. - On the Flags tab, in the ForceEncryption box, select Yes, and then click OK to close the dialog box.

-4. Restart the SQL Server service
+- Restart the SQL Server service

 If no certificate has been provisioned in step 2, SQL Server generates a self-signed certificate, which could be more than enough when both the Space service and DB are located in the same machine.
 The most secure option is of course to use a verifiable certificate, although it involves more complex management.